Private Labs Are Fueling a New Coronavirus Testing Crisis

 Though the problem is national in scope, California is its known epicenter.
 Over the past week, the most populous state in the union—where the country’s first case of community transmission was identified, in late February—has managed to complete an average of only 2,136 tests each day, far fewer than other similarly populous states, according to our tracking data.
 Yet California also reports that more than 57,400 people have pending test results.
 Tens of thousands of Californians have been swabbed for the virus, but their samples have not yet been examined in a lab.

 That is actually an improvement over the state of affairs this weekend, when California reported that more than 64,000 people had pending results.
 That number turned out to be incorrect, the result of an “inadvertent over-reporting error” at a private lab, the state said yesterday.
-But even with that downward adjustment—and even assuming that labs keep finding ways to test more samples per day—the numbers suggest California will take weeks to work through the backlog.
+But even with that downward adjustment—and even assuming that labs keep finding ways to test more samples per day—the numbers suggest that California will take weeks to work through the backlog.

 Read: How Los Angeles is preparing for a worst-case scenario

-In the meantime, California has completed fewer tests per capita than the country’s next five largest states—and fewer tests per capita than any of the 34 states that regularly report their full testing data.
+In the meantime, California has completed fewer tests per capita than the country’s next five-largest states—and fewer tests per capita than any of the 34 states that regularly report their full testing data.
 New York has tested 13 times more people, on a per capita basis.

 The overreporting error, the lackluster testing rate, and that persistently huge number of pending tests suggest something is rotten in the Golden State’s testing regime.
-Even more troublingly, they raise the possibility that all across the country, huge numbers of results are stuck in purgatory.
+Even more troubling, they raise the possibility that all across the country, huge numbers of results are stuck in purgatory.

 Within the clinical-testing world, it is an open secret that Quest Diagnostics—one of the industry’s two big players, along with Labcorp—has struggled to scale up its operations in California.
 And yet, Quest has continued to accept specimens from across the country, leading to a huge backlog of tests at the company’s facility in San Juan Capistrano.